Emversity Allied Health Programs

 NEET toppers depend only on NCERT textbooks as their major source, studying them line by line carefully and creating short notes for instant revision.
 NEET toppers attempt all NCERT practice exercises and exemplar problems, follow minimal study materials to prevent confusion, and keep practising with mock tests so that they know question patterns and improve their ability to solve problems.

 Toppers typically prepare for around 2 to 3 hours a day, particularly Physics, as part of a disciplined schedule that gives equal weightage to all subjects.
-On average, NEET aspirants prepare 13-15 hours daily with intervals, distributing time equally across Physics, Chemistry, Biology, and revision so that they don't get overwhelmed and maintain consistency.
+On average, NEET aspirants prepare 13-15 hours daily with intervals, distributing time equally across Physics, Chemistry, Biology, and a revision strategy so that they don't get overwhelmed and maintain consistency.

 Frequently Asked Questions (FAQs)